Optimization Algorithms as Robust Feedback Controllers: Introduction

+{\tb The study of feedback-based optimization of a domain-independent concept is relatively recent, although it is historically rooted in applications such as congestion control in communication networks \citep{lowOptimizationFlowControl1999} and frequency control in power systems \citep{liConnectingAutomaticGeneration2016,molzahnSurveyDistributedOptimization2017}.
+In these contexts, existing control systems have been interpreted from an optimization perspective that allows for improved redesigns and retrofitting.
+For educational reasons, we review these two applications in Appendix~\ref{app:historical}, which have inspired much of the presented theory in this article.}

-From a control perspective, solving an optimization problem offline (with known data) and implementing its output as a decision is a \emph{feedforward} approach.
-In contrast, in this article, we consider \emph{feedback} approaches to constrained nonlinear optimization to drive a physical system towards an optimal steady state.
-This type of \emph{closed-loop optimization} has been pursued mainly for four reasons: \begin{enumerate} \item to increase the robustness against inaccurate problem data and time-varying disturbances, \item to reduce model-dependence, i.e., to make the optimization procedure {model-free}, \item to minimize computational effort, and \item to eliminate exogenous setpoints and reference signals. \end{enumerate} These reasons resonate well with the general feedback and feedforward paradigms advocated in control textbooks \citep{doyleFeedbackControlTheory2009,franklinFeedbackControlDynamic2010}, and we further dwell on them hereafter.
+On a more abstract level, this type of \emph{closed-loop optimization} has been pursued mainly for three reasons: \begin{enumerate} \item to {\tb approximately solve problems with inaccurate data and time-varying parameters}, \item {\tb to achieve constraint satisfaction with minimal model-dependence, and} \item to eliminate the need for exogenous setpoints and reference signals, especially in time-varying systems. \end{enumerate} These reasons resonate well with the general feedback and feedforward paradigms advocated in control textbooks \citep{doyleFeedbackControlTheory2009,franklinFeedbackControlDynamic2010}, and we further dwell on them hereafter.